russel-luber/hurricane-outages/README.md

 ## Framing a Prediction Problem
 While `OUTAGE.DURATION` is a good indicator of how impactful an outage is, I am more interested in how it affects people.
 So instead of just looking at duration, we’ll use the data to predict how many people (customers) are affected.
 This will help organizations spot events that are likely to impact a lot of people, allowing them to take action ahead of time.
 Prediction is an important part of disaster preparedness.

-Looking at the initial models, I noticed that the data is pretty skewed.
+Playing around with other model, I noticed that the data is pretty skewed.
 A lot of really low values that show up often, along with a few extreme outliers.
 This has led to very high RMSE values, making it a poor predictor for how many customers are actually affected.

-To fix this, I’ll switch to a classification model and create a new variable, "High_Risk_Customers," which will be a simple yes/no label for whether an event affects more than a certain number of people.
+To fix this, I switched to a classification model and create a new variable, "High_Risk_Customers," which will be a simple yes/no label for whether an event affects more than a certain number of people.
 This way, the model focuses on identifying high-risk areas and key risk factors instead of trying to predict exact numbers.

 To evaluate the model, we’ll use precision score to make sure we’re correctly identifying the communities most likely to be impacted.
 That way, stakeholder organizations can prioritize resources for the events that actually matter the most, thus allowing for a more efficient response to such outages.

 ## Baseline Model
 My baseline model is a Decision Tree classifier using features like region, month, climate data, outage cause, customer percentages, and population stats.
 We one-hot encode categorical variables and leave numerical and ordinal ones as they are since month is already numeric.
+- Some of these features include `NERC.REGION`, `ANOMALY.LEVEL`, `CLIMATE.REGION`, `RES.PERCEN`, `POPULATION` and `CUSTOMERS.AFFECTED`, just to name a few.

 We limit the tree’s depth to 4 as a basic hyperparameter.
 For classification, we define our target as whether an outage affected more than 150,000 people, labeling it as 1 if above the threshold, 0 otherwise.